javasop/gdi-angular-intro-slides/content/javascript-way.md

 ## jQuery Way, The old Way

 Let's Start with a simple TODO application and Do it in good ol' Javascript and jQuery ...
-This is how we would write a simpel todo list app
+This is how we would write a simple todo list app

 The HTML: